 But this is not like the other updates we have seen since the release of Logic Pro X. The 10.5 Edition is packed with new features we’ve all been waiting for and a wide selection of kits, loops, and samples to boot!
 Let’s unpack all of my favorite updates, shall we?

-But first, we absolutely must remind you that Soundfly’s got a wonderful in-depth online course that teaches all the ins and outs of Logic Pro X, that you can either take at your own pace or with the help of a professional music production mentor every step of the way.
-Check out our mentored online course here!
+But first, we absolutely must remind you that Soundfly’s got a wonderful in-depth online course that teaches all the ins and outs of Logic Pro X. Check the course out here!

 Sampler and Quick Sampler